rm-a0/ascii-video-player/README.md

 Memory leaks after exiting program (fixed in main)

 # TODO
-Implement Pause button
+Implement Pause button (DONE) \
-Implement dynamic resizing when video is playing
+Implement dynamic resizing when video is playing (ALMOST DONE) \
-Add additional commands (video quality, speed, help function...)
+Add additional commands (video quality, speed, help function...) \

 # How to use (will be updated)
 Download this repository \